 If both 5GMM and EMM are enabled, a UE, which is capable of N1 mode and S1 mode in the single-registration mode, shall maintain one common registration for 5GMM and EMM.

+In single-registration mode, for intersystem change between 5GC and EPC the UE behavior depends on whether the N26 interface between MME and AMF is supported.
+The UE can determine whether the N26 interface is supported in the following way:

+- When a UE performs a registration procedure in N1 mode, the AMF will inform the UE with the REGISTRATION ACCEPT message whether dual-registration mode is supported or not.
+An indication of "dual-registration supported" is equivalent to "N26 interface is not supported".
+The UE shall assume that the indication is valid for the entire PLMN.
+So at intersystem change from 5GC to EPC the UE knows whether the N26 interface is supported and whether to follow the procedures specified in subclause 11.2.2 or 11.2.3.

+- Upon intersystem change from EPC to 5GC, if this is the first mobility registration update procedure after an EPS attach, the UE shall assume that the N26 interface is supported and handle the mapping from EPS bearer contexts to PDU sessions accordingly (see subclause 11.2.2).
+If the network indicates in the REGISTRATION ACCEPT message "dual-registration supported", then the network does not support the N26 interface, and the UE shall from this point onwards follow the procedures specified in subclause 11.2.3.

+11.2.2 Single-registration mode with N26 interface

-11.2.2 Coordination between 5GMM and EMM with N26 interface
+11.2.2.1 Coordination between 5GMM and EMM

-A UE that is not registered shall be in state EMM-DEREGISTERED and in state 5GMM-DEREGISTERED.
+A UE that is not registered shall be in state 5GMM-DEREGISTERED and in state EMM-DEREGISTERED.

-In N1 mode, upon successful registration procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NORMAL-SERVICE and EMM-REGISTERED.NO-CELL-AVAILABLE.
+In N1 mode, upon successful completion of a registration procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NORMAL-SERVICE and EMM-REGISTERED.NO-CELL-AVAILABLE.

+In S1 mode, upon successful completion of an attach or tracking area updating procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NO-CELL-AVAILABLE and EMM-REGISTERED.NORMAL-SERVICE.

-At intersystem change from S1 mode to N1 mode in 5GMM-IDLE mode, the UE shall stay in state 5GMM-REGISTERED.NORMAL-SERVICE and state EMM-REGISTERED.NO-CELL-AVAILABLE and initiate a mobility registration update procedure.
+At intersystem change from S1 mode to N1 mode in 5GMM-IDLE mode, the UE shall enter state 5GMM-REGISTERED.NORMAL-SERVICE and state EMM-REGISTERED.NO-CELL-AVAILABLE and initiate a mobility registration update procedure.
+The UE shall include the PDU session status IE in the REGISTRATION REQUEST message.

-In S1 mode, upon successful attach or tracking area updating procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NO-CELL-AVAILABLE and EMM-REGISTERED.NOMRAL-SERVICE.

-At intersystem change from N1 mode to S1 mode in EMM-IDLE mode when no PDU session context is active, EMM-REGISTERED without PDN connection is not supported by the UE or the MME, the UE shall move to state 5GMM-DEREGISTERED and state EMM-DEREGISTERED and then initiate the attach procedure.
+At intersystem change from N1 mode to S1 mode in EMM-IDLE mode, if no PDU session context is active, and EMM-REGISTERED without PDN connection is not supported by the UE or the MME, the UE shall move to state 5GMM-DEREGISTERED and state EMM-DEREGISTERED and then initiate the attach procedure.
 If EMM-REGISTERED without PDN connection is supported by the UE and the MME, the UE shall move to state EMM-REGISTERED.NORMAL-SERVICE and state 5GMM-REGISTERED.NO-CELL-AVAILABLE and initiate a tracking area updating procedure.

 At intersystem change from N1 mode to S1 mode in EMM-IDLE mode when at least one PDU session context is active, the UE shall move to state EMM-REGISTERED.NORMAL-SERVICE and state 5GMM-REGISTERED.NO-CELL-AVAILABLE and initiate a tracking area updating procedure.

+If the UE initiates a tracking area update procedure, the UE shall include the EPS bearer context status IE in the TRACKING AREA UPDATE REQUEST message.

-11.2.3 Coordination between 5GMM and EMM without N26 interface
+11.2.3 Single-registration mode without N26 interface